keslingmj/RNASeq/FDR_and_Replicates.md

 <img src="FDR_and_Replicates_files/figure-markdown_github/unnamed-chunk-13-1.png" width="90%" height="90%" style="display: block; margin: auto;" />

 We notice that the variance is much better controlled than earlier experiments where the variance was all over the place.
-See Molly Hammell's data <https://www.youtube.com/watch?v=_DorzGorOA0> at about 3/4 through the presentation where she compares Poisson vs Negative Binomial fitting.
+[See Molly Hammell's data](https://youtu.be/_DorzGorOA0?t=3797) where she compares Poisson vs Negative Binomial fitting.

 It will be interesting to compare this to the cancer samples.